deeppaz/TwitchtoYoutube/README.md

 This project is try to download most viewed twitch clips in 24 hours or 1 week and then try to publish to Youtube channel.

 ## Features
+-   [x] Get specific twitch channels or specific games

--   [] Download most viewed clips on specific twitch channels
+-   [] Download most viewed clips on specific twitch channels or specific games
--   [] Filter clips by top 1 week or 24 hours
+-   [x] Filter clips by top 1 week or 24 hours
 -   [] Try to publish youtube channel as _Shorts_
 -   [] repeat